 Jesus used many science object lessons when he taught.
 So did Paul.
 You can as well!
 Use this fun fruit of the spirit lesson to teach eternal truth with science facts!

 Materials: (A flannel board would be great, but I don’t have one.
 I used a large sheet of paper for my back ground.)
-Brown, yellow, grey(black), blue, green and orange construction paper; OR click on the image below and print out you FREE printable for this lesson!
+Brown, yellow, grey(black), blue, green and orange construction paper; OR visit the FFS Store and print out your FREE printable for this lesson!

 **Build the tree as you talk about the different parts.